-The first participant in the NIH-led Phase 1 study of the mRNA-1273 vaccine was dosed on March 16th, 63 days from sequence selection to Phase 1 study dosing.
-A Phase 2 study is expected to begin in Q2 2020, following safety data from an ongoing Phase 1 study.
+The first participant in the NIH-led Phase 1 study of the mRNA-1273 vaccine was dosed on March 16, 2020, 63 days from sequence selection to Phase 1 study dosing.
+On August 26, 2020, Moderna presented data from the Phase I trial at the Advisory Committee on Immunization Practices meeting.

 Moderna previously collaborated with the NIH on a vaccine for MERS-CoV, which is a different type of coronavirus than the current SARS-CoV-2 pandemic.
 This program was only at the research stage and was not tested in humans.

-Funding from the Biomedical Advanced Research and Development Authority partially supported the planning for Phase 2 and Phase 3 studies of mRNA-1273 and is supporting the execution of these studies, as well as the manufacturing process scale-up of mRNA-1273.
+Funding from the Biomedical Advanced Research and Development Authority partially supported the planning for Phase 2 and Phase 3 studies of mRNA-1273 and is supporting the manufacturing process scale-up.

 mRNA-1273 Vaccine Dosage